guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 # Defining the language

-The programming language is a simple expression that can be a natural number, two concurrency programs, or two programs that happen one next to the other.
+The programming language is a simple command that can be a natural number, two concurrency programs, or two programs that happen one next to the other.
 In the end, the main idea is that this program just returns a list of natural numbers.

 ```
 infixr 6 _||_
 infixr 7 _,,_
-data Expr : Set where
+data Command : Set where
-  nat : ℕ → Expr
+  print : ℕ → Command
-  _||_ : Expr → Expr → Expr
+  _||_ : Command → Command → Command
-  _,,_ : Expr → Expr → Expr
+  _,,_ : Command → Command → Command
 ```